shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/04-container-registry/image-mgmt.md

 !!! tip
     After pushing, your image will appear in the Harbor project.
 Harbor contains a vulnerability scanner that automatically scans your images for any known vulnerabilities and provides detailed reports on what it finds.

-    For more information on how to use the scanner, please see **[TODO: Add link to scanner documentation]**.
+    For more information on how to use the scanner, please see [vulnerability scanner](vulnerability-scan.md).

 !!! note
     If your project is public, it can be pulled by anyone on the network.
 This makes it easy to share reproducible builds with collaborators.